 2. Google URL Builder Tool

 This is the most popular URL builder tool out there.
-It’s the first to appear in the search engines and because it’s by Google, it holds the impression that it must be more correct than others.
+It’s the first to appear in the search engines and because it’s created by Google, it has the impression that it must be more correct than others.
 Some believe that it helps Google Analytics recognize their campaign parameters.

 However, that’s not true.
-The Google URL builder tool is good for one-off URL creation.
+The Google URL builder tool is good for one-off URL creation, but it’s not ideal if you want to track entire campaigns across your site.
 Here’s what it looks like if you haven’t seen it already:

 • Simple to use